 All JSTOR Daily articles have free links to the supporting academic research.
 Get ready for the meaningful and successful school year with us today:

-Psychologist Angela Duckworth argues that students need "grit” to succeed.
+Psychologist Angela Duckworth argues that students need "grit," or rugged individualism, to succeed.
 But scholar Anindya Kundu insists there's more to it.